ABOUT THE SCCF

 Further, as a donor-advised fund of the Community Foundation for Southern Arizona (CFSA), SCCF can call upon the CFSA to help professionally evaluate and monitor the needs, programs, and progress of our grant recipients.

 Finally, your gift through the SCCF enhances the reputation of Stone Canyon as a group of caring individuals who are committed to “give back” to the greater Tucson community.
-To our knowledge, Stone Canyon is the only residential community in the Tucson area with its own charitable foundation.
+To our knowledge, Stone Canyon is the only residential community in southern Arizona with a member-run foundation benefiting youth-in-need.

 GRANT RECIPIENTS